mholling/nswtopo/README.markdown

 The software is run as a script, so you will need some familiarity with the command line.
 It was developed on a Mac but has also been tested on Windows and Linux.

+If you prefer, [you can run the script via a docker container](#docker-install) and skip all the installation hassle.

 The following open-source packages are required in order to run the script:

 * The [Ruby programming language](http://ruby-lang.org).
 You'll need at least Ruby 1.9.3, or better yet the latest stable release (2.2.1 as oj August 2015).